 In 2015, the total Gross Gambling Yield for the gambling industry in Great Britain was worth a staggering £12.6 billion.
-The rise of online gambling has helped make betting a national pastime, with the most popular types of gambling including the lotto and scratch cards, casino gambling such as poker, blackjack and fruit machines, as well as sports betting and racing.
+The rise of online gambling has helped make betting a national pastime, with the most popular types of gambling using various odds including the lotto and scratch cards, casino gambling such as poker, blackjack and fruit machines, as well as sports betting and racing.

 All types of gambling differ greatly.
 However, they all share a common thread.
-And that is that despite the incredible figures involved, very few people outside the industry know about how the odds are calculated.
+And that is that despite the incredible figures involved, very few people outside the industry know about how the betting odds are calculated.

-How are different types of betting calculated?
+How are different types of betting odds calculated?

 Lotteries represent a huge part of the betting industry in the UK.
 Last year, National Lottery sales hit a record £7.6 billion, with more players buying tickets via smartphones more regularly.

 Contributing to this rise in popularity is the increasing availability of foreign lottos on online sites in the UK.
 For example, UK residents can now partake in Irish lotto betting online without having to take a flight to Ireland, and as we’ll discuss shortly, that method may help them improve their odds.

 Of course, lotto betting generally involves a very small amount money gambled, and potentially a very large payoff.
 However, the chances of winning the jackpot are slim to none, as WikiHow explains in this handy infographic.